swiftlang/swift/docs/ErrorHandling.rst

 Catching errors
 ---------------

-A ``catch`` clause includes a pattern that matches the error.
+A ``catch`` clause includes an optional pattern that matches the error.
 This pattern can use any of the standard pattern-matching tools provided by ``switch`` statements in Swift, including boolean ``where`` conditions.
+The pattern can be omitted; if so, a ``where`` condition is still permitted.
+If the pattern is omitted, or if it does not bind a different name to the error, the name ``error`` is automatically bound to the error as if with a ``let`` pattern.

 The ``try`` keyword is used for other purposes which it seems to fit far better (see below), so ``catch`` clauses are instead attached to a